reidgs/TerraBot/README.md

 errors in your code which cause it to crash.
 Crashed code means no control over the system and certain doom for your plants!
 In order to avoid this outcome we have included restart functionality.
 When the relay begins it will run your code and listen for a ping.
-If your ping is not heard within a set amount of time (default 60 min) it will assume your program has crashed and restart it.
+If your ping is not heard within a set amount of time (default 60 min) it will assume your program has crashed and restart it automatically.

 #### Frequency ####
 The frequency topic is used to determine how often the arduino will read from the sensors.
 The more often you read the more accurate your data will be, but the more power you will draw.
-Notice that this setting is variable, meaning it can be changed over the course of the program.
+Notice that this setting is variable, meaning it can be changed over the course of the deployment.

 #### Time ####
+One of the most convenient aspects of the simulator is its ability to manipulate time to suit the users needs.
+By default the simulator will begin running at 1x speed at the epoch, but that can be configured with the -s flag.

-There are many reasons why you may want to be able to access the time in your code, but it is also important that the execution of the simulator is identical to the relay (even if sped up).
+It is also important that the execution of the simulator is identical to the relay (even if sped up).
-To ensure consistency between the two your code should refrain from referencing outside functions (OS time.time()) and should instead refer to the ROS time topic via rospy.get_time().
+To ensure consistency between your code in simulation and on TerraBot, you should refrain from referencing outside functions (OS time.time()) and should instead refer to the ROS time topic via rospy.get_time().

-## Understanding the Simulator ##
-The simulator works in a way almost identical to the three node process which will run when your code is uploaded to the raspberry pi.
-The code for your node and the relay node is the exact same as it would be on the pi.
-Instead of having an arduino node, however, the simulator comes with a farduino (fake arduino) node which mimics the actions of the arduino node.
-This difference should in no way affect the way your code operates, and should not be noticeable from the perspective of your node.

-### Running the Simulator ###
-In order to get the simulator all you need to do is run the relay.py with the -s flag, the multiplier you wish for the speed, and the time which you would like it to start at (seconds since epoch).
-For example if I wanted to run the simulator at 1x speed at epoch I would run:
->`python relay.py -s 1 0`
-For error checking it is recommended that you include the -l flag for logging as well.
-EX: 5x speed with logging
->`python relay.py -l -s 5 0`

 ### Camera ###
 The one aspect of the system which we are not able to simulate is the camera.
 Any call to raspistill will result in an error as there is no camera connected to the virtual machine and raspistill is not installed.

-### Time ###
-One of the most convenient aspects of the simulator is its ability to manipulate time to suit the users needs.
-By default the simulator will begin running at 1x speed at the epoch, but that can be configured with the -s flag.

-## Uploading to the Greenhouse ##

-## Grading ##
+CAN WE RENAME raspistill?
+It looks like rapist...